-ICILS 2018 is directly linked to the previous, 2013 cycle, allowing countries that participated in both assessments to monitor changes over time in their students' computer and information literacy achievement and its teaching and learning contexts.
-For first-time participants, ICILS sheds light on the contexts and outcomes of ICT-related education programs, and the role of schools and teachers in supporting students’ computer and information literacy achievement.
+ICILS 2018 directly linked to the previous, 2013 cycle, allowing countries that participated in both assessments to monitor changes over time in their students' computer and information literacy achievement and its teaching and learning contexts.
+For first-time participants, ICILS shed light on the contexts and outcomes of ICT-related education programs, and the role of schools and teachers in supporting students’ computer and information literacy achievement.

 Chile, Denmark, Finland, France, Germany, Italy, Kazakhstan, Republic of Korea, Luxembourg, Portugal, Russian Federation (Moscow), Uruguay, and United States.

 Young people do not develop sophisticated digital skills just by growing up using digital devices

 - 18% of students who took part in the study failed to reach even the lowest level of the CIL scale, which required them to demonstrate a functional working knowledge of computers as tools.